hanl00/software-retina/readme.md

 The software retina consists of the retina class itself which allow users to sample image/video inputs in grayscale or colour.

 The software retina generation allows users to generate software retinas of varying sizes.

-### How to install?

-Software retina can be installed using:

-    pip install software-retina

 ### References and sources